 Induction cooktops look very similar to their electric glass-top counterparts, but they function differently.
 An induction cooktop uses electricity to create an electromagnetic field rather than heating a burner.
 This field reacts with certain pots and pans, heating the entire pan to cook food quickly and evenly.

 This method of cooking is faster than gas and electric, and it doesn't create hot spots in your pots and pans.
 It doesn't work with just any cookware, though.
 Only pots and pans capable of attracting a magnet will work with an induction cooktop.
 Despite the need for specific cookware, many homeowners love the safety of induction cooking.
 Because they heat the pan and not a burner, induction cooktops are cool to the touch within seconds of being turned off, which can help keep curious little hands safe from burns.
+This added safety feature makes this cooktop offer a great choice for families with young children.
+Not to mention, there's the easy-to-clean cooktop burner that also helps when you have little ones running around.

 The most common complaint about induction cooktops is a lack of visual cues.
 You can tell when a gas cooktop is on because you see the flames.
 The burners on electric cooktops tend to turn red when they are hot, offering another visual cue.
 If you want a visual cue that your cooktop is on at a glance, choose a model with an indicator light on the display or one that illuminates the "burners" when they are on.

 People with pacemakers should avoid using induction cooktops so the electromagnetic field doesn't interfere with their medical device.
+Here is one of our favorite induction cooktops.

 Things aren't quite that simple, however.
 If your efficiency concern is more about the overall environment rather than your utility bill, you may want to opt for gas.
-Electricity loses about 70 percent of its energy by the time it travels from the generator to your home, making it less energy efficient overall.
+Electricity loses about 70% of its energy by the time it travels from the generator to your home, making it less energy efficient overall.
 Unlike many other appliances, cooktops are not given an EnergyGuide label.
 You will have to check the appliance manufacturer's website directly for energy-efficiency information.

 Downdraft vs. Vent Hoods